atar-axis/tc1-u4/README.md

 ## Connection

-Just grab any kind of USB-to-UART(3V3) Adapter, hook up...
+Just grab any kind of USB-to-UART(3V3) Adapter and hook up...
 * TXD (Stick) to P1,
 * RXD to P2 and
 * GND to GND